 Sensing an opportunity, strategic and financial investors are racing to capture value from technological innovation and discontinuities in food and agriculture.
 Since 2004, global investments in the food-and-agribusiness sector have grown threefold, to more than $100 billion according to McKinsey analysis.
 Food-and-agribusiness companies on average have demonstrated higher total returns to shareholders than many other sectors.

 However, finding the right investment opportunity is not easy.
-Food-and-agribusiness investing requires a deep understanding of specific crops, geographies, and complex value chains that encompass seeds and other inputs, production, processing, and retailing.
+Food-and-agribusiness investing requires a deep understanding of specific crops, geographies, and complex value chains that encompass production, processing, and retailing.
 Many of the relevant investment opportunities are in geographies unfamiliar to some investors, and their profitability rests not only on crop yields but also on how different parts of the value chain perform.

 The Dopkins accounting team have extensive experience in this critically important industry and can help you assess the opportunities and ensure peak performance.